usf-cs677-fa19/sfdfs/README.md

-# Project 1: DFS With Probabilistic Routing Version SFDFS
+# Project: DFS With Probabilistic Routing Version SFDFS

 ## Controller
 Controller recieves the heartbeat from the storage nodes and keeps track of the storage nodes that are alive